-- MAP Mentor Training Stage 1: 2 days training - Providing a Certificate of Attendance for each training participant upon completion of MAP Mentor Training Stage 1.
+- MAP Mentor Training Stage 1: 2 days training - Providing a Certificate of Attendance for each training participant upon completion of MAP Mentor Training Stage 1. - MAP Mentor Training Stage 2: Providing ongoing training/consultation/technical assistance by telephone (in person, if necessary) to Mentors to be scheduled monthly over two academic years, up to 15 - 20 hours and conducted by an Archways consultant.
+Ongoing training will be with individuals or groups of mentors, and will continue until the mentor is accredited.
+Accreditation must be completed within 2 years of Stage 1 training.

-- MAP Mentor Training Stage 2: Providing ongoing training/consultation/technical assistance by telephone (in person, if necessary) to Mentors to be scheduled monthly over two academic years, up to 15 20 hours and conducted by an Archways consultant.
-Ongoing training will be with individuals or groups of mentors, and will continue until the mentor is accredited. - Providing reports to the Principal on MAP mentor numbers, MAP mentee numbers and overall adherence to MAP mentoring requirements.
+- Providing reports to the Principal on MAP mentor numbers, MAP mentee numbers and overall adherence to MAP mentoring requirements.
 Reports are provided each term and at the end of the school year. - Providing MAP Mentoring accreditation to trainee MAP mentors who meet proficiency criteria.